JetBrains/teamcity-documentation/topics/net.md

 <td>

-Specify the target platform: x86, x64, or ARM.
+If necessary, specify the target platform: x86, x64, or ARM.
+Leave _\<Auto\>_ to use the platform selected by VSTest.

 </td>